2006 Toronto Transit Commission wildcat strike: Aftermath

-The power struggle between management, the commissioners, and the union, eventually ended with Rick Ducharme's resignation on June 6, 2006.
-Ducharme had criticized the councilors on the TTC board for interfering with labour negotiations, as there were closed door meetings between TTC commissioners and the union which excluded management; management was the traditional negotiator with the union, not the board.
+The power struggle between management, the commissioners, and the union eventually ended with Rick Ducharme's resignation on June 6, 2006.
+Ducharme had criticized the councillors on the TTC board for interfering with labour negotiations, as there were closed door meetings between TTC commissioners and the union which excluded management; management was the traditional negotiator with the union, not the board.

 At the end of 2007, the TTC dropped its $3 million lawsuit against the union, while the event was no longer referred to as a "wildcat strike", but an incident.